buypolarbear/ico-alpha/README.md

 # Ploutos Capital ICO: LUNA

 LUNA is a fund that provides a diversified exposure to the crypto market.
-On top of that we will use a part of the fund as liquidity for low risk automated trading (such as arbitrage, market making, peer-2-peer lending).
+On top of that it uses part of the fund as liquidity for low risk automated trading (such as arbitrage, market making, peer-2-peer lending).

 A detailed description of the inner workings of the fund can be found in this [Google Document](https://docs.google.com/document/d/1jeSXiOAseB7f980nNuey3_1b7SlJq0UknJzW--qYJWA/edit?usp=sharing).

-Stake in the LUNA fund will be managed through an ERC20 token, the underlying governing smart contract is stored in this repo (github.com/ploutos-capital/ico-alpha) ([contracts/Ico.sol](https://github.com/ploutos-capital/ico-alpha/blob/master/contracts/Ico.sol)).
+Stake in the LUNA fund is managed through an ERC20 token, the underlying governing smart contract is stored in this repo (github.com/ploutos-capital/ico-alpha) ([contracts/Ico.sol](https://github.com/ploutos-capital/ico-alpha/blob/master/contracts/Ico.sol)).

 ## Smart contract TODO